senzlab/cassandra/README.md

 # dockrize cassandra and lucene

 Dockerized cassandra with lucene plugin.
-The purpose of this cassandra project is to keep documents with full text serach functionality
+The purpose of this cassandra project is achive full text serach via cassandra with the help of lucene plugin.

 We are creating REST API againt this document storage.